criblio/appscope/website/src/pages/docs/cli-reference.md

 ---

 Install the AppScope library to:
-/usr/lib/appscope/<version>/ for release builds, or /tmp/appscope/<version>/ for development builds
+/usr/lib/appscope/<version>/ with admin privileges, or /tmp/appscope/<version>/ otherwise

 #### Usage